Client: Chairborne Arts

 Location: Englewood, CO, United States

-Victory is the first monumental sculptural art made entirely of chairs in the human form.
-They range from 16 to 26 feet tall, the artist Brian Sartor never repeats himself while making each of the 7 soldiers.
+Victory is the first monumental sculptural art made entirely of chairs in the human form, in the post COVID world we need a new vision of everyone coming together large and small everyone counts.
+Peace through Pieces !
+The Victory Angles range from 16 to 26 feet tall, the artist Brian Sartor never repeats himself while making each of the 7 soldiers of peace.
 Many of the chairs were once living trees in the European Beechwood forests during WWII.
 The construction was accomplished using minimal screws and glue and the chair parts support themselves.

 My initial goal was to build monumental scale soldiers made entirely from new chair frames and parts used to assemble chairs and barstools from Shafer Commercial Seating factory in Denver, Colorado.
 We wanted to build a world-class masterpiece and integrating international design that communicated peace and love by creating a scale of a child to a parent which is how you see Victory when you stand in front and look up. they inspire “the human spirit to go forward through all adversity.”